tsangiotis/tsangiotis.github.io/_posts/2017-01-04-a-pile-of-scam.md

 >
 >I would very much like to help you with that feat and it is very kind of you to offer me this opportunity.
 I understand that everything here is according to the law.
 >
->and I will come up with something to live the rest of my life by.
+>For such money I am willing to go on and change my name.
+Should I go for that?
+It may be easier to convince your company.
+Just give me the diseased' s  name and I will come up with something to live the rest of my life by.
 >
 >I am eagerly awaiting for you response.<br>
 >Tasos